data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-poisson-explanation-solution

-*Solution*. (i) A typo opportunities on a page convert to actual typos with a small but roughly constant probability, there are quite a few of them, and different typos are (roughly) independent of one another.
+*Solution.* (i) A typo opportunities on a page convert to actual typos with a small but roughly constant probability, there are quite a few of them, and different typos are (roughly) independent of one another.
 Thus the number of typos is a sum of independent Bernoulli random variables. (ii) The probability that a Poisson random variable with parameter $\lambda= \frac{1}{3}$ is equal to 0 is

 ``` latex
 \frac{\lambda^0}{0!}e^{-\lambda} = e^{-1/3} \approx 71.6\%.